gazbert/spring-boot-rest-app/README.md

 [Maven Wrapper](https://github.com/takari/maven-wrapper) are included in the project.

 ### Gradle
-1. From the project root, run `./gradlew build`.
+1. From the project root, run `./gradlew build`
 1. To generate the Javadoc, run `./gradlew javadoc` and look in the `./build/docs/javadoc` folder.

 ### Maven
-1. From the project root, run `./mvnw clean install`.
+1. From the project root, run `./mvnw clean install`
 1. Take a look at the Javadoc in the `./target/apidocs` folders after the build completes.

 ### Checkstyle
-The app uses the [Google Style Guide](https://google.github.io/styleguide/javaguide.html) which is enforced during both the Maven and Gradle build - see the [build.gradle](./build.gradle) and [pom.xml](./pom.xml) files respectively.
+The app uses the [Google Style Guide](https://google.github.io/styleguide/javaguide.html) which is enforced during both the Gradle and Maven build - see the [build.gradle](./build.gradle) and [pom.xml](./pom.xml) files respectively.
 The Checkstyle report locations are:

 * Gradle - `./build/reports/checkstyle/main.html`